Passer rating: PFF Player Grades

 Pro Football Focus (PFF) is a football website that conducts in-depth analysis on NFL and NCAA games and players.
 Part of this analysis involves assigning each player in the NFL, as well as the Power Four at the collegiate level, a grade that indicates their performance.

 According to PFF, the group's algorithm analyzes every play for each individual player and measures the impact that said player has while on the field.
 A player's impact is then given a grade between −2 and +2 in 0.5 increments.
 Each position has a scale with a unique algorithm and rules.
 The scale also takes into account game context, so a strong play in the fourth quarter of a close matchup will be graded higher than one in the 2nd quarter of a blowout game.

 A 0 player grade on any given play represents any position player performing at an expected level and in a manner that neither positively nor negatively impacts their team.
 An example of this is a running back taking a carry through the correct hole and picking up three to four yards in a 1st and ten situation.
 Meanwhile, a +2 represents an incredible performance on a play that shifts the dynamic of a game in favor of the player's team.
-Philadelphia Eagles defensive end Brandon Graham's strip sack on Tom Brady in Super Bowl LII would have easily been a +2 rating.
 On the other hand, a −2 is a play that catastrophically hinders a team's chance of winning, such as a quarterback throwing a pick-six in the fourth quarter of a close game.
 Ambiguous plays where the outcome is unclear on how a player impacted their team are typically given a 0.

 The sum of these plus-minuses are then converted on a 0–100 scale and produce a grade for a single game.
 However, a player's season grade is not the average of the 17 grades a player receives each game.
 Instead, PFF credits a player's entire body of work and longevity throughout the season.
 It is, therefore, possible for a player to have a higher season grade than any individual grade that a player received in any game he played in.